xuzifan08/Trending_of_Reddit/README.md

 ![Image description](images/trending_of_subreddit_ramen.png)

 The first graph shows the number of active redditors under a specific subreddit monthly, the second graph represents the score density every hour for a specific subreddit, the score density is the total score devides total submission per hour, it provides you when you can get more upvotes if you want to post a submission under a subreddit.
+You can select whatever subreddit you are interested in with the dropdown list to show the statistics.

 ## Data Pipeline